Up Your Game

 How much loft should I add to my third shot drop?

-You should add enough loft so the ball clears the net by at least a paddle head or more, then lands softly in the service box.
-The exact amount depends on your distance from the net, but the key is prioritizing getting the ball over the net first, then controlling the energy second.
+Add enough loft so the ball clears the net by at least one full paddle head, then lands softly in the kitchen.
+The exact arc depends on your distance from the net, but prioritize clearance first.
+A ball that clips the net wins you nothing; a ball with proper loft that lands in the kitchen wins you the point pattern.

-Why is shoulder motion more important than wrist motion?
+Why is shoulder motion more important than wrist motion for the drop shot?

-Shoulder motion uses larger muscle groups that are easier to control and repeat consistently.
-Wrist motion relies on small muscles that are harder to control and more prone to inconsistency.
-For a shot you need to hit dozens of times per match, shoulder motion is far more reliable.
+Shoulder motion uses larger, more controllable muscle groups that repeat consistently under pressure.
+Wrist motion relies on small muscles that are harder to control and more likely to produce erratic results.
+For a shot you need to execute reliably dozens of times per match, shoulder-driven mechanics are far more repeatable than wrist-driven ones.

 How long does it take to develop a consistent third shot drop?